The Descendants: Plot

-Matthew "Matt" King is a Honolulu-based attorney and the sole trustee of a family trust of 25,000 acre of pristine land on Kauai.
+Honolulu-based attorney Matthew "Matt" King is the sole trustee of a trust of 25,000 acre of pristine land on Kauai owned by his extended family.
 The land has great monetary value, but is also a family legacy.
-While Matt has ably managed his own finances (as his father did), most of his cousins have squandered their inheritances.
+While Matt has ably managed his own finances, most of his cousins have squandered their inheritances.
 With the trust expiring in seven years due to the rule against perpetuities, the King clan is pressuring Matt to sell the land for hundreds of millions of dollars.
-Amidst these discussions, a boating accident has rendered Matt's wife, Elizabeth, comatose.
-With Elizabeth hospitalized, Matt is forced to cope with his two troubled daughters, 10-year-old Scottie, who seeks attention by bullying other children, and 17-year-old Alex, who has a history of substance abuse and is away at a private boarding school on the Big Island.
+Amidst these discussions, a boating accident renders Matt's wife, Elizabeth, comatose.
+With Elizabeth hospitalized, Matt is forced to cope with his two troubled daughters, 10-year-old Scottie, who seeks attention by bullying other children, and 17-year-old Alex, who has a history of substance abuse and goes to a private boarding school on the Big Island.
 Elizabeth's coma is determined irreversible and her living will directs all life support be discontinued.
 When Matt tells Alex, she reveals that Elizabeth was having an affair, which had caused a major rift between mother and daughter.

-Close family friends, Kai and Mark Mitchell, tell Matt that Elizabeth was unhappy and loved Brian Speer, a real estate agent.
-She also wanted a divorce.
-After Matt informs friends about Elizabeth's condition so they can say goodbye, he decides Brian should have an opportunity to do the same.
+Close family friends Kai and Mark Mitchell tell Matt that Elizabeth was unhappy and loved Brian Speer, a local real estate agent, and had planned to ask Matt for a divorce.
+After Matt informs friends about Elizabeth's condition so they can say goodbye, he decides Brian should also be informed.
 He and the girls, along with Alex's slacker friend Sid, travel to Kauai to find Brian.
-While there, Matt's cousin, Hugh, mentions that Brian is brother-in-law to Don Hollitzer, the developer to whom the majority of the family wants to sell the land.
+While there, Matt's cousin, Hugh, mentions that Brian is brother-in-law to Don Holitzer, the developer to whom the majority of the family wants to sell the land.
 Brian stands to make a small fortune from sales commissions for the properties that will be developed on the land.
-Matt and his daughters find Brian vacationing with his family at an oceanside cabin.
-Matt privately confronts Brian and informs him Elizabeth is dying, and offers him an opportunity to say goodbye.
-Matt asks Brian if Elizabeth loved him, and he says she did, but he only considered her a fling and still loves his wife and children.
-Brian then apologizes to Matt for the pain he caused and asks he not tell his wife.
+Matt and his daughters find Brian vacationing with his family at an oceanside cabin, where Matt privately confronts Brian and tells him Elizabeth is dying, and offers him an opportunity to say goodbye.
+Matt asks Brian if Elizabeth loved him, and he says she did, but he only considered her a fling and still loves his wife.
+Brian apologizes for the pain he caused and asks Matt to say nothing to his wife.